 The adviser that you work with will inject a dose of realism into the the process and this is useful.
 If small business owners push for terms that are unrealistic or too greedy they will destroy the chance of a successful deal.
 Sometimes, the business owner can be their own worst enemy.

 A good adviser will be your right hand man (or woman) throughout this whole process.
 However, you need to tread carefully as the smaller the business for sale, the smaller the pool of good advisers. that aren't entirely focused on their own self-interest.
 What you will often get instead is high fees with as much as possible paid upfront on the promise of imminent riches with no effort at all on your part.

 You will want to meet as many advisers as possible in your industry and price range.
 You will want to know:

 These personal relationships are what will be the greatest asset that an adviser can bring to the table.
 It's probably not reasonable for them to know everybody but they should have established relationships and respect in their industry.

 So, you've chosen your adviser.
 What next?
 Follow the following process to the end of your business journey.

 So remember the goal: a sale and a fair deal for all.
 Be practical and honest to get the deal done and let the competitive tension you create reveal the fair price.
 Selling your business will be one of the most difficult things that you ever do.
 Creating a business that is truly valuable is even more difficult.
-Continuous Business Planning exist to help you from wherever you are all the way to the end of the road: the sale of your start up business.
+Continuous Business Planning exists to help you from wherever you are all the way to the end of the road: the sale of your start-up business.
 Call us today to ensure you are on track to realise the full fruits of your labour as a small business owner.